 This critical and holistic lens is necessary to further our understanding of the role of women in conflict, their behaviour practices, and mediations.
 The underexplored nature of this important aspect of armed conflict, reinforces and affirms preconceptions, domestic narratives and societal assumptions regarding the role of women in society.
 Not only are these preconceptions and narratives reinforced they also serve to exclude, and render invisible, the actual voices and tangible experiences that do occur.
-This sustained exclusion of women's voices and experiences impact our understanding of political violence but also how we substantially counter it.
+This sustained exclusion of women's voices and experiences impact our understanding of political violence but also how we substantially counter it (Davis et al., 2021; Schmidt, 2020).
 Practitioners and policy-makers alike rely upon academic research when providing foundations and frameworks for counter-extremism and counterterrorism schemes.
 Thus the lack of a holistic understanding may also result in the reinforcement of norms surrounding women's involvement.
-In practice, this can lead to the exclusion of women in peace-building and reintegration programming as they are not considered as a valid or meaningful target group.
-10 In turn, the central objective of such schemes - to curb the cycle of radicalisation and violence - is merely undermined as gender inequality is often cited as a driving factor in the radicalisation of woman.
-11 Hence,
+In practice, this can lead to the exclusion of women in peace-building and reintegration programming as they are not considered as a valid or meaningful target group (Alison, 2004; Schmidt, 2020).
+In turn, the central objective of such schemes - to curb the cycle of radicalisation and violence - is merely undermined as gender inequality is often cited as a driving factor in the radicalisation of woman (Bloom, 2011; King & Maharasingam-Shah, 2020).
+Hence, the agency of women within conflict and political violence must be considered because only then can drivers of radicalisation be addressed and recruitment efforts undermined.